credativ/vali/production/helm/README.md

 $ helm repo update
 ```

-## Deploy Vali and Promtail to your cluster
+## Deploy Vali and Valitail to your cluster

 ### Deploy with default config